 - Multiple the total square footage by the cost of your selected paint.

-PRO TIP: ‘Measure twice; cut once.’
+‘Measure twice; cut once.’
 In other words, do the proper math before buying supplies and starting the job.
 This may take some time upfront, but will save you hassle in the end, helping the process go more smoothly and efficiently.

 Not everything will allow you to calculate square footage.
 For more accurate calculations, do your research to determine what surfaces should use a linear footage calculation or other calculations in order to more accurately determine the amount of paint needed.